Castings Technology grows in numbers to support expansion of titanium casting services

-Castings Technology International Ltd (Cti) has increased staff numbers to cater for the uplift in demand for advanced titanium services that are now available to its members and end-users.
+Castings Technology Ltd (Cti) has increased staff numbers to cater for the uplift in demand for advanced titanium services that are now available to its members and end-users.

 Located on South Yorkshire’s Advanced Manufacturing Park, Cti is a member-based specialist supplier of difficult to source, low volume, precision steel, super alloy, light alloy and titanium castings to the high value manufacturing sector.